Nathan Alterman: Biography

-In January 1941 their only daughter was born: Tirtza Atar, who would grow up to become a poetess herself.
+In January 1941 their only daughter was born: Tirtza Atar, who would grow up to become a poet herself.

 Alterman is credited with bringing the seeds of the marmande tomato to Israel, where it was the main species cultivated in the country until the 1960s.

 Literary career

 In 1933, when he was 23 years old, Alterman began to write songs for the vaudeville theatre "The Broom" (המטאטא)."

-In 1934, he began to publish in the daily newspaper Davar a rhymed column named "Tel Aviv Sketches" (סקיצות תל אביביות). that addressed current affairs and during four months 26 of these rhymed columns were published.
+In 1934, he began to publish in the daily newspaper Davar a rhymed column named "Tel Aviv Sketches" (סקיצות תל אביביות). that addressed current affairs, and during four months, 26 of these rhymed columns were published.

 In November 1934 he left Davar and began to publish in the daily newspaper Haaretz a similar column named "Moments" (רגעים) but this time the columns had a less lyrical and more satirical nature, and he continued to publish these columns for eight years during which he published a total of 297 columns.

 Alterman's first published book of poetry was Kokhavim Bakhuts ("Stars Outside"), published in 1938.
 This volume, with its "neo-romantic themes, highly charged texture, and metrical virtuosity," as Israeli critic Benjamin Harshav puts it, established him as a major force in modern Hebrew literature.